Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Preliminaries

 \subsection{Notation}

 We work in $ \R ^{1+n} $, the first coordinate being time and the other $ n $ being space.
 Sometimes the space coordinates are split as $ x = (x',x_n) $ with $ x' \in \R^{n-1} $.
 This notation is used without specific mention and should always be understood as stated here.
 The letter $ C $ is reserved for a quantity depending on data admissible for the constant in the statement of the proposition that is being proved.
 We specify the dependency in the statements of the theorems but usually not in the proofs.
 We also use the notation $a \lesssim b$ for $a \le Cb$ and $b \sim a$ if $a \lesssim b \lesssim a$.
 The $ L^{p} $ norms for only space variables or both space and time variables are denoted by the same $ \no{\cdot}_p $.
 We write $ \no{f(t,\cdot)}_p $ when the norm acts on space variables on a fixed slice and $ \no{f}_p $ when the integration is with respect to all variables.
 We use the common notation $p' = p/(p-1)$ for the dual exponent of $1 < p < \infty$.
 We denote the Lebesgue measures of all dimensions by $\ab{\cdot}$.
 The notation $\la{f,g}$ means a duality pairing whose nature is always clear from the context, and whenever it can be interpreted as an $L^{2}$ inner product we will do so.
+Given a real number $h$, we define the finite difference operator $\Delta_h$ as